pleiades-decom/database-utilities/README.md

 To run the different scripts, it is necessary to install the [Node.js environment](https://nodejs.org/).

-To install the NPM package required for interacting with the MongoDB databases:
+To install the NPM package required for interacting with the MongoDB database:

     npm install -g mongodb